yussufm123/Applied_Data_Science_Lab/README.md

 **Project 3: Air quality in Dar es salaam**

 This project analyzes air quality in Dar es Salaam using time series techniques.
-It involves querying and extracting data from MongoDB, data preprocessing, EDA, visualization,  autoregression (AR) models , forecasting, and evaluation of pollutants like PM2.5.
+It involves querying and extracting data from MongoDB, data preprocessing, EDA,  autoregression (AR) models , forecasting, and evaluation of pollutants like PM2.5.

 Tools: MongoDB, Pandas, Matplotlib, Seaborn, scikit-learn, statsmodels.

+**Project 4: Earthquake damage in Nepal**
+This project involves building classification models for predicting whether a building will be damage during an earthquake.
+The key steps include querying SQL database, data preprocessing, EDA, builiding Logistic regression and Decision tree models, evaluating and communicating results.

+Tools: SQL, Pandas, NumPy, Matplotlib, Seaborn, scikit-learn, category_encoders.